mitwelten/mitwelten-db-backend/schema/README.md

 Records of `note` and `deployment` can be tagged with multiple tags, using the tables `mm_tags_notes` and `mm_tags_deployments`.

+#### storage_backend

+At a later stage of the project, a storage layer has been added that allows to store files in different locations.
+The table `storage_backend` holds the information about the storage backend, while the tables `mm_files_*_storage` (`*` = `audio`, `image` and `note`) track the assignment of files to storage locations as well as the file _type_.

+The _file type_ is used to distinguish between original files and scaled versions, or to store additional metadata.
+This enables the folling scenario:

+- The original file (type 0) is stored offline in an archive storage
+- a scaled and compressed version (type 1) is stored in the online S3 storage
+- another scaled version (type 2) is stored in a different location

+The metadata stored in `files_audio` etc. corresponds to the type 0, i.e. original file.
+The other types don't have their own metadata, but arbitrary types can be defined.
+As of now, `type 1` is defined as __scaled to 1920x1440 pixels (preserving aspect ratio) and 'webp' compressed__.
+This change requires adjustments to the API endpoints, rewriting object names depending on the file type.

+More details on the storage layer can be found in the [storage README](../storage/README.md).

 #### BirdNET pipeline

 - __tasks__: queue table, mapping files to inference configurations, tracking the state of tasks